Fishing for Fishies

 Fishing for Fishies is the fourteenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
 It was released on 26 April 2019 by Flightless and ATO Records.
 The announcement of the album was accompanied by the release of the title track and its video.

-At the ARIA Music Awards of 2019, the album was nominated for ARIA Award for Best Blues and Roots Album, losing to The Teskey Brothers for Run Home Slow.
+At the ARIA Music Awards of 2019, the album was nominated for Best Blues and Roots Album, losing to The Teskey Brothers for Run Home Slow.

 Background and recording

 Fishing for Fishies was first teased by the band on 21 January 2019—over a year after the release of the last of their five 2017 albums, Gumboot Soup—when they posted a picture of themselves in the studio on social media with the caption "new music coming soon".
 Shortly afterward, they released the album's first single, "Cyboogie", as a 7" single with "Acarine" as the B-side, along with an accompanying music video.

 In March 2019, details of the album were apparently leaked to webstores, including the album title, cover, and track listing, which included both "Cyboogie" and "Acarine", as well as the entire title track and minute-long previews of the other tracks.
 The band confirmed the leak on 11 March, officially announcing the album through social media.
 The next day, the title track was officially released as a music video on YouTube.
 The album's third single, "Boogieman Sam," was released on 28 March.

 Regarding the album, band frontman Stu Mackenzie said, "We tried to make a blues record.
 A blues-boogie-shuffle-kinda-thing, but the songs kept fighting it—or maybe it was us fighting them.
 Ultimately though we let the songs guide us this time; we let them have their own personalities and forge their own path.
 Paths of light, paths of darkness.
 This is a collection of songs that went on wild journeys of transformation."

 Sections of the album were recorded at a house owned by members of Tropical Fuck Storm.
 During these sessions, members of both bands recorded a large jam known as the "Hat Jam"—elements of which were later reused and incorporated into the first single of King Gizzard's 2022 album Omnium Gatherum, "The Dripping Tap", and Tropical Fuck Storm's joint EP with King Gizzard Satanic Slumber Party.

 Shortly before the release of Fishing for Fishies, a short behind-the-scenes documentary titled How to Gut a Fishie was uploaded to YouTube by the band, showcasing clips of the recording sessions of Fishing for Fishies and Hat Jam.